raspberrypilearning/teachers-classroom-guide/README.md

 With qualified teachers among our staff we are producing teaching materials, including full schemes of work that are cross-curricular, engaging, and satisfy the curriculum.
 They are published under a Creative Commons licence so that teachers can use them however they see fit.

 - [Teach - Raspberry Pi Teaching Resources](http://www.raspberrypi.org/resources/teach/)
+- A great place to start is with our [Getting Started Lesson](http://www.raspberrypi.org/learning/getting-started-with-raspberry-pi-lesson/)

 ## Training